Battle of the Sexes (tennis): 2003: Yannick Noah vs. Justine Henin

 In December 2003, 43-year-old Yannick Noah and 21-year-old Justine Henin played a friendly match at the Forest National in Brussels.
 Noah donned a dress for much of the match.
 He played predominantly trick shots and slices and won 4–6, 6–4, 7–6.

 2013: Novak Djokovic vs. Li Na

-In October 2013, Novak Djokovic and Li Na played a light-hearted and largely comical five game mini set in Beijing, China, to commemorate the tenth anniversary of the China Open.
-Djokovic clowned to the amusement of the crowd, visibly holding back in an effort to keep the match competitive and at one point swapped places with a ballboy.
+In October 2013, Novak Djokovic and Li Na played a five game exhibition mini-set in Beijing, China, to commemorate the tenth anniversary of the China Open.
+During the match, Djokovic briefly swapped places with a ball boy.
 Li was given a 30–0 advantage at the start of each game and went on to win the mini set 3–2.

 2017: Johanna Konta vs. Pat Cash

 In November 2017, an exhibition match was held between 26-year-old female player Johanna Konta and 52-year-old retired male player Pat Cash, organized by the snack brand Nature Valley to celebrate the release of the film Battle of the Sexes the following week.
 It was held at the Westfield London shopping centre in London, England, on indoor carpet.
 One set was played, and Konta won 6–3.